St Filumena’s Catholic Primary School – English Curriculum Statement

 We use Read Write Inc. Spelling for Years 2-6 to meet the demanding spelling requirements of the National Curriculum and to build on the fantastic start our children make with Read Write Inc. Phonics.
 Reasons why we use this programme:

-- Puts the complex requirements of the curriculum into snappy 15-minute lessons
+- Puts the complex requirements of the curriculum into snappy short lessons

 - Makes spelling fun!
 Aliens from an exciting online spelling planet clearly introduce spelling rules and concepts